1987 Portuguese legislative election: Fall of the government

-In the first months of 1987, a trip of a Portuguese parliamentary delegation to the Soviet Union, which also passed by Estonia, a territory that wasn't recognized by Portugal as under Soviet control, created a diplomatic issue that was used by the Opposition to bring down the Cavaco Silva minority government.
-Parliament approved, by a 134 to 108 vote, a motion of no confidence and the government fell.
-President Mário Soares refused an alternative PS-PRD-PCP government and decided to dissolve Parliament and call a snap election.
+In the first months of 1987, a trip of a Portuguese parliamentary delegation to the Soviet Union, which also passed by Estonia, a territory that wasn't recognized by Portugal as under Soviet control, created a diplomatic issue that was used by the Opposition to bring down Cavaco Silva's minority government.
+In April, Parliament approved, by 134 votes to 108, a motion of no confidence proposed by PRD, and the government fell.
+President Mário Soares rejected the opposition's proposal for an alternative PS-PRD-CDU government, deciding instead to dissolve Parliament and call a snap election.

 Leadership changes and challenges

-CDS 1986 leadership election
+Democratic and Social Center

 The 1985 general election results were quite disappointing for CDS, and then party leader Francisco Lucas Pires resigned from the leadership.
 Adriano Moreira, supported by the more conservative wings, and João Morais Leitão, supported by the more "centrist" wings of the party, were the two candidates running for the leadership in the April 1986 congress.
 Adriano Moreira was elected new party leader by an 82-vote difference.
-The results are the following:
+The results were the following: